 Please contact the Conservation Specialist if you wish to complete a project change request, and the form will be provided.

 Please review the Eligible Activities List for information on the specific activities that are eligible under this program.
-If you are uncertain whether an activity is eligible, please contact the Conservation Specialist.
+If you are uncertain whether an activity is eligible, please contact Shannon West.

 HCTF regularly undertakes an in-depth financial and field review of a selected region within the Conservation Lands O&M program to ensure the program operates within the guiding principles of the program and provides conservation benefits on the ground.
 The most recent report is available here: